sunriselayer/gitbook/learn/sunrise/token-converter.md

 The module provides a simple and direct conversion mechanism between `vRISE` and `RISE` tokens:

 - When converting vRISE to RISE, the module burns vRISE and mints an equivalent amount of RISE.
 - When converting RISE to vRISE, the module burns RISE and mints an equivalent amount of vRISE.
+(Not available for users)

 This process maintains the total economic value in the system while allowing users to hold the token type that best suits their needs.